-Buying a home may be the biggest investment you make in your lifetime.
-Before you close, you'll want to know that no other individual or entity has a lien or claim to the property.
+The biggest investment you will make in your life will probably be the purchase of a home.
+Before you close, you'll want to know that no individual or entity has a right, lien or claim to the property.

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title insurance company searches the property's title history.
-The title insurance company can usually identify any title problems and have these problems cleared-up before you close on the property.
+The title company performs an extensive search on the title history of the property.
+The title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.